sztrafi/kafka-kubernetes-cluster/README.md

 The goal is to start the Kafka clients directly from within the cluster to produce and consume some test messages.

+The solution is heavily based on [Strimzi](https://strimzi.io/) solution.

 # Instructions

 # Install Docker Desktop

-## With MacOS it is enough to download the Docker Desktop from:
+### With MacOS it is enough to download the Docker Desktop from:

    ```
    https://www.docker.com/products/docker-desktop/